Southwest Michigan Library Cooperative

 (a) The Board will annually review offered services, accepting recommendations from the Council and making such adjustments as they deem necessary within the confines of the annual budget.

 Section 6.02 The Cooperative will maintain a web presence, which will contain such public items as are required by law as well as

 Article VII.
 Plan Approval and Revisions

-Section 7.01 This Plan of Service shall be reviewed bi-annually.
+Section 7.01 This Plan of Service shall be reviewed as necessary.

 Section 7.02 Any member wishing to amend this Plan shall submit the proposed change, in writing, to the Cooperative Director, who will submit it to the Council at least thirty (30) days prior to their regularly scheduled meeting.

 Section 7.03 Amendments may be voted on immediately, or the

 Section 7.04 Amendments will be adopted if approved by a two-thirds majority of the Council in attendance at the meeting for

 Section 7.05 The original Plan having been approved by the Library of Michigan, all major subsequent modifications shall be submitted to them for approval.
 If the Library of Michigan holds a hearing about those modifications, all members of the Cooperative will be notified of same.

 Section 8.01 The Board of the Southwest Michigan Library Cooperative adopts the original Plan of Service, October 12, 1978.